 In all of this, work overtime to maintain your marriage and keep your relationship on a sound footing.
 Go out of your way to have fun and keep things light as much as possible – it's crucial to keep up your morale while waiting for circumstances to improve.
 If your spouse loses their job, avoid the temptation to ask a million questions or deliver a lecture about family responsibility.
 Support your mate in this crisis by helping with the job search and expressing your willingness to cut costs.
 A cheerful, positive attitude will go a long way in a situation like this.

 If you need help putting these recommendations into action, don't hesitate to seek professional counseling.
+Call our Counseling department.
 Our staff would be happy to provide you with referrals to qualified marriage and family therapists in your locale who specialize in this area.
-You can contact our Counseling Department at this number.
-They'll be happy to assist you in any way they can.